A Biopsy Came With An Unexpected $2,170 'Cover Charge' For The Hospital

 Then the bill came.

 The patient: Brianna Snitchler, 27, a user-experience designer living in Detroit at the time.
-As a contractor for Ford Motor Co., she had a UnitedHealthcare insurance plan.
+As a contractor for Ford Motor Co., she had a UnitedHealth Group insurance plan.

 Total bill: $3,357.52, including a $2,170 facility fee listed as "operating room services."
 The balance included a biopsy, ultrasound, physician charges and lab tests.